asantos00/website/content/blog/adventures-in-deno-land.md

 featuredImage: ./adventures-in-deno-land/banner.png
 ---

 Earlier this week [deno](https://deno.land/) was released.
-I got very excited by it the first time I've seen [Ryan Dahl talk](https://youtu.be/M3BM9TB-8yA) at jsconf.
+I got very excited by it since I first seen [Ryan Dahl talk](https://youtu.be/M3BM9TB-8yA) at jsconf.

 This talk is one of my personal favorites, it is a lesson on humility.
 Having Ryan looking at what we build and criticizing it shows how easy it is to look at improvements in work we did 10 years ago, even if that work is used by millions of people.